MP 5x2.7/1.2x5 Z / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in computer drives, electric motors, medical apparatus and very advanced devices.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: